KOSkaret/python_challenge/daily_log.md

 - Learned more about restricting access and protect the different pages in learning logs.
 - Will tomorrow continue with the different tasks(19-4 and 19-5)

+### Day thirty one.

+- Completed the tasks mentioned yesterday.
+Have completed chapter 20.
+- Tomorrow, so will I start with chapter 20 with style.